olvaffe/olv-notes/graphics/specs/spirv.md

   - `OpImageFetch` the image handle to load for TBOs
   - `OpImageRead` the image handle to load for IBOs
   - `OpImageWrite` the image handle to store for IBOs

-## Rounding

-- Conversion Instructions
-  - `OpConvertFToU` converts floating point to unsigned int numerically with RTZ
-  - `OpConvertFToS` converts floating point to signed int numerically with RTZ
-  - `OpConvertSToF` converts signed int to floating point numerically
-  - `OpConvertUToF` converts unsigned int to floating point numerically
-  - `OpUConvert` converts unsigned width with truncation or zero-extension
-  - `OpSConvert` converts signed width with truncation or signed-extension
-  - `OpFConvert` converts floating-point width numerically
-  - more
-- `FPRoundingMode` is very limited
-  - The FPRoundingMode decoration must be applied only to a width-only conversion instruction whose only uses are Object operands of OpStore instructions storing through a pointer to a 16-bit floating-point object in the StorageBuffer, PhysicalStorageBuffer, Uniform, or Output Storage Classes.
-  - basically only on `OpFConvert` to halfs what are used in `OpStore`
-- `RoundingModeRTE` and `RoundingModeRTZ`
-  - new capabilities and execution modes introduced in 1.4 or `SPV_KHR_float_controls`
-  - apply to `OpEntryPoint`
-  - they specify the default rounding mode for an entrypoint
-  - they are ignored when an instruction has an implied rounding mode (e.g., `OpConvertFToU`) or is decorated with `FPRoundingMode` (e.g., `OpFConvert`)